JohnLCaron/rlauxe/docs/Raire.md

-## Instant Runoff Voting (IRV)
+# Instant Runoff Voting (IRV)
+02/21/2026

 Also known as Ranked Choice Voting, this allows voters to rank their choices by preference.
 In each round, the candidate with the fewest first-preferences (among the remaining candidates) is eliminated.
 This continues until only one candidate is left.
 Only 1 winner is allowed.

-In principle one could use polling audits for IRV, but the information needed to create the Raire Assertions all but necessitates CVRs.
-So currently we only support IRV with CLCA and OneAudit.

-We use the [RAIRE java library](https://github.com/DemocracyDevelopers/raire-java) to generate assertions that fit into the SHANGRLA framework.
+We use the [RAIRE java library](https://github.com/DemocracyDevelopers/raire-java) to generate the assertions needed for proving the winner of the IRV.
-We convert the output of the raire library into RaireAssorters, which assigns the assort values.
-The ClcaAssorter then can be used with
+To do this we need the count, over all ballots cast, of each unique ranking of the candidates in the contest.
+Each IRV contest needs a VoteConsolidator with this information.
+In principle one could run polling audits for IRV if you had the VoteConsolidator.
+In practice CVRs are needed to construct the VoteConsolidator, and so we only support IRV for CLCA and OneAudit (the SanFrancisco 2024 use case is an example where the VoteConsolidators are available for OneAudit pools).

+Each _raire.java AssertionAndDifficulty_ is converted to a _rlauxe.raire.RaireAssertion_ and a _RaireAssorter_.
-RaireAssorter transparently.
+The ClcaAssorter and OneAuditClcaAssorter then use RaireAssorter transparently.

+# RaireAssorter

-The RaireAssorters function `A_wℓ(bi)` for winner w and loser ℓ operating on the ith ballot bi is
+The RaireAssorter function `A_wℓ(bi)` for winner w and loser ℓ operating on the ith ballot bi is

 ````
 if (usePhantoms && mvr.isPhantom) return 0.5